cloudflare/pint/docs/configuration.md

 - `timeout` - timeout to be used for API requests.
 - `concurrency` - how many concurrent requests can pint send to this Prometheus.
   Optional, defaults to 16.
+- `cache` - size of the query cache, defaults to 10000.
 - `required` - decides how pint will report errors if it's unable to get a valid response from this Prometheus server.
 If `required` is `true` and all API calls to this Prometheus fail pint will report those as `bug` level problem.
 If it's set to `false` pint will